jagregory/abrash-zen-of-asm/src/chapter-14.md

 Subroutine2 endp
 ```

-Here we've saved 3 or 4 bytes by replacing 6 bytes of exit code that would normally appear at the end of `Subroutine2` with a 2-or 3-byte jump.
-What's more, we could do the same for any number of subroutines that can use the same exit code; at worst, a 3-byte normal jump would be required to reach `Success` or `Exit`.
+Here we've saved 3 or 4 bytes by replacing 6 bytes of exit code that would normally appear at the end of `Subroutine2`{.nasm} with a 2-or 3-byte jump.
+What's more, we could do the same for any number of subroutines that can use the same exit code; at worst, a 3-byte normal jump would be required to reach `Success`{.nasm} or `Exit`{.nasm}.
 Naturally, larger savings would result from sharing lengthier exit code.

 The key here is realizing that in assembler there's no need for a clean separation between subroutines.
 If multiple subroutines end with the same instructions, they might as well share those instructions.
 Of course, performance will suffer a little from the extra branch all but one of the subroutines will have to make in order to reach the common code.
 Once again, we've acquired a new tool that has both costs and benefits; this time it's a tool that saves bytes while expending cycles.
 Deciding when that's a good tradeoff is your business, to be judged on a case by case basis.
 Sometimes this new tool is desirable, sometimes not... but either way, making that sort of decision properly is a key to good assembler code.